jgoetzmann/jgoetzmann/README.md

-Computer Science, Statistics, and Economics student at the University of Chicago.
+Computer Science & Statistics student at the University of Chicago.
 I love pho.

 (Graduating June 2028)